aces/Loris/docs/SQLModelingStandard.md

   (i.e., `yes_no_option` for `yes` and `no` values) with a single attribute referencing the **primary key** attribute of the `option` table.
 That second level table will only store the `OptionID` of the required values.
-In the table that require an ENUM type attribute, make a **foreing key** constraint referencing that **second level table**.
+In the table that require an ENUM type attribute, make a **foreign key** constraint referencing that **second level table**.
 This will only permit value reference in the second level table.
 You may first check if an existing second level table already as the proper options.